 Pictures & Marketing Material: CGA reserves the right to use pictures, text and the names of venues installed in their own website, promotional material, newsletters and advertising.

-• Should the call-out be through user-fault or misuse, the call-out will be charged at the current call-out rate with a minimum labour charge of 1 hour and the extra charge for replacement equipment.
+2) Should the call-out be through user-fault or misuse, the call-out will be charged at the current call-out rate with a minimum labour charge of two hours and the extra charge for any replacement equipment.

 Liability: Nothing in these conditions excludes or limits the liability of CGA for death or personal injury caused by CGA's negligence; or under section 2(3), Consumer Protection Act 1987; or for any matter which it would be illegal for CGA to exclude or attempt to exclude its liability; or for fraud or fraudulent misrepresentation.

 Subject to the above CGA's total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance of the Contract shall be limited to the Contract price; and CGA shall not be liable to the Buyer for any pure economic loss, loss of profit, loss of business, depletion of goodwill or otherwise, in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (howsoever caused) which arise out of or in connection with the Contract.